4ahmns2122-VR/VRProjekt2122-jbaum/README.md

 ### Limitations/Problems:
 - XR Device Simulator teleports into the ground with debug modus (works on Quest)
 - Sounds not perfectly modified (Volume)
+- Build of the APK on my laptop not possible